Darkyenus/wemi/docs/UPDATE_PROTOCOLS.md

 3. Update wemi used by Wemi, update build script
 4. Create and push commit named "Version 0.0" + version tag "v0.0"
 5. Create github release, with binary builds of IDEA plugin and wemi itself
-	1. ./wemi assembly
+	1. WemiForIntelliJ jar (must be done second so that it can bundle wemi binary through symlink)
-	2. WemiForIntelliJ jar (must be done second so that it can bundle wemi binary through symlink)
+	2. ./build/createDistributionArchive.sh --publish=<version>
 6. Create commit that changes versions to <NEXT_VERSION>-SNAPSHOT

 # New Kotlin Version